-Technically, Bonsai isn’t an accounting software.
+Technically, Bonsai isn’t an accounting app.
 Think of it more like a freelance product suite with accounting and bookkeeping software built-in.

 Bonsai is described as the #1 freelance product suite for a reason.
 Inside one dashboard, you can send invoices, track time, manage customer relationships, send proposals, create onboarding forms, and more.